davzoku/leetcode-obsidian-vault/publish/229 -majority-element-ii.md

 **Follow up:** Could you solve the problem in linear time and in `O(1)` space?
 ### Problem Analysis:

-- Very easy to come up with Time O(n) and Space O(n) solution with Dictionary.
+- Very easy to come up with Time O(n) and Space O(n) solutions with Dictionary.
-- Iterate through the list and construct a dictionary to get the count for each integer and return a list with
+- Iterate through the list and construct a dictionary to get the count for each integer and return a list with integer with count more than n/3
+- **Note:** logically, this array should be at most of length 2.

 ## Similar Questions